ayush-saklani/navit/README.md

 * Add timetables to database to automate the direction finding and to find idle class rooms and labs
 * Add authencation for students to verify the actual user and possibally Lock the mapping part within campus for safety concern

+#
+* we can do one thing
+* we can make a array of floors for show the polylines floor wise
+* 7 floors so the length of array will be 7
+* and each will contain that array containing the coordinates of that floor and we will make
+* the polyline according to the floor
+#
+* this is done but floor plan is a bit changed 0 means basement floor 1 means ground floor
+* g.node(0).label='30.2731289,77.9997726';  this is the coordiante detail good for one floor
+* g.node(0).label='30.2731289,77.9997726, 1 '; this will be new type by this we will push the first two
+* values into array and third into the floor array
+* shove all the fetch request in the server.js side for privacy

 # **Keep Coding, Keep Smiling!, Have Fun!** 💻🚀